 You know by now that water is really important for health, right?
-Common thought on drinking water is that you should be drinking 8 glasses of water a day.
+Of course, you need to make sure that it’s filtered water, but common thought on drinking water is that you should be drinking 8 glasses of water a day.

 Remember my post on the Top 5 Tips for Healthy Eating?
 There was drinking clean water – right at the top.
 Note that I said “clean water.”

 Didn’t know that tap water is full of a lot of stuff that I am sure you’d rather not be putting in your body?
 Well, this post is not for the timid, but check out Is Your Water Safe?

 I try to keep myself and my family hydrated, but we quickly end up with glasses all over the place.
 And my kitchen is already cluttered enough without extra glasses all over the place (anyone else identify with this?
 Please tell me I’m not the only one :-)).
 And in these super busy and financially tight times, who needs to spend extra time and money washing extra glasses because someone says, “I can’t remember which glass was mine!”

 And if you don’t have a family, then when you have guests over, you can quickly have the same problem, right (and who wants to make a mistake of drinking out of the wrong glass during the flu season :-()?

 Well, I have a simple DIY idea for you that will help you keep track of whose glass is whose and help you reduce clutter in the kitchen.

 Think of this as DIY water glass “charms”.
 While they’re not as cute, they get the job done!

 This tip gets credited to my one and one-half day helper.
 Due to my long struggle with adrenal fatigue / fibromyalgia symptoms, things have really piled up around the house here, so I’ve been getting some help weekly while I get caught up.
 And frankly, it’s been helping me pay some attention to my blog that I wouldn’t be able to do otherwise while juggling homeschooling, our whole foods lifestyle, and my special needs son.